mdnetto/WISE/README.md

 ## CSS Exercise 3
 1. Let's change color of the button

-HINT: the button styles start from line 75 and you need to set the background-color
+HINT: the button styles start on line 75 and you need to set the background-color
 ```
 button {
 	display: block;